 Eventually, the mere sight of the approaching Charlie and Mama sent Nick into spasms of rage.
 They came to embody everything he hated about diner irregulars, if you will.
 Nick desperately wanted his place to be a bona fide restaurant and not a neighborhood greasy spoon.
 And Charlie and Mama with their bunless burgers and three or four French fries just didn’t fit into his grand plan.
 Then one day, Nick overheard Mama’s anything but dulcet century-old tones saying aloud, “He’s not going to make it.”
 His body furiously shook, but the man uttered not a word to them.
 Instead, he beamed hate—the genuine article—their way.

 Come Christmastime, I spied a row of cards taped atop the refrigerator accommodating the Jell-O, rice pudding, and apple pie—from various food suppliers and even a handful of customers, I supposed—despite the fact that Nick was the epitome of ineptness, irascibility, and miserliness all rolled into one disagreeable package.
-The man had raised all the prices and reduced all of the portions in one fell swoop.
+The guy had raised all the prices and reduced all of the portions in one fell swoop.
 The formerly considerable and otherworldly hamburgers of the previous ownership had become McDonald's-sized, flavorless, and much pricier.

 While I wasn’t about to send Nick a Christmas card, I nevertheless thought it would be warm and fuzzy if he received one from his worst tormentors—Charlie and Mama.
 And so he did.
 The miracle—the Christmas miracle, actually—was that I was present when the postman delivered the card, when Nick opened it, and when he read it.
 I witnessed the expression on his face as he came upon the sender’s names: “Charlie and Mama.”
 Nick expressed uncharacteristic glee, immediately showing it to his staff.
 He just couldn’t believe he had received this holiday goodwill from such a sinister duo.
 I heard him repeat several times—to no one in particular—these two words: “Charlie and Mama.”
 And, I can honestly say, he had a big smile on his face the entire time.